 Be wary of the shelf

-Shelves are often a two-edged sword when it comes to low float or small-cap stocks, it is either a rug pull component or a continuation/squeeze, a trader should pay close attention to those.
-Mind that majority of Type 1 clearouts will form a shelf before the rigger fully unloads position and the cases where the stock pushes further higher or float rotates from the shelf it will be done in a similar matter but will be much rarer case.
-The cleaner the shelf ( symmetry, bounces, equal rejections) the more likely it is that a single player is behind it and something big is coming just around the corner, in the majority of cases as per data when such behavior is present there will be 2 R move coming (relative to shelf size).
+Shelves are often a two-edged sword for low float or small-cap stocks; it is either a rug pull component or a continuation/squeeze; a trader should pay close attention to those.
+Mind that most Type 1 clearouts will form a shelf before the rigger fully unloads position, and the cases where the stock pushes further higher or float rotates from the shelf, it will be done in a similar matter but will be the much rarer case.
+The cleaner the shelf ( symmetry, bounces, equal rejections), the more likely it is that a single player is behind it and something big is coming just around the corner; in the majority of cases, as per data when such behavior is present, there will be 2 R move coming (relative to shelf size).

 One simple rule to remember: Pay attention to shelves only after strong pushes.
-Basically, in front of every rigged shelf, there will be some sort of strong push.
-Whether it is 1 single strong bullish candle, or strong impulsive leg consistent of many bullish candles or full front side move.
-The majority of shelves that do matter and are set by riggers are after some sort of strong un-organic move.
+Basically, there will be some strong push in front of every rigged shelf, whether it is 1 single strong bullish candle, a strong impulsive leg consistent with many bullish candles, or a full front side move.
+The majority of shelves that do matter and are set by riggers are after a strong un-organic move.
 Keep attention to that.

 The shelf itself might or might not be present after a short squeeze.
-It generally depends on how liquid the asset is and how strongly are short covers participating allowing rigger to unload size into a squeeze or consolidated shelf.
-But the point should be that it is not for trader to just necessarily anticipate shelf and trade it ahead, but rather to wait for it and trade after shelf is clearly present.
-The usual duration for the shelf to form will be 5-20 minutes (shelf is strictly measured from 1-minute time frame or lower).
+It generally depends on how liquid the asset is and how strongly short covers participate, allowing the rigger to unload size into a squeeze or consolidated shelf.
+But the point should be that it is not for traders just necessarily to anticipate the shelf and trade it ahead, but rather to wait for it and trade after the shelf is clearly present.
+The usual duration for the shelf to form will be 5-20 minutes (the shelf is strictly measured from a 1-minute time frame or lower).

-Example of shelf with fade after on ticker GRNQ (15 minutes shelf duration):
+Example of the shelf with fade after on ticker GRNQ (15 minutes shelf duration):

-One statistically relevant variable which matters to point out is that if there is shelf formed after successful HOD clearout, this will then put a high chance of price fading lower after shelf and not rallying.
+One statistically relevant variable that matters to point out is that if there is a shelf formed after successful HOD clearout, this will put a high chance of price fading lower after shelf and not rallying.
 Statistically, it happens much more rarely that price would rally from the formed shelf, especially if the tape is confirming large seller present.
-In more cases shelf results with fade instead (if it is well expressed).
+In more cases, shelf results with fade instead (if it is well expressed).

-Another example of ticker with larger microshelf followed by rug pull afterwards on ENZ:
+Another example of ticker with larger micro shelf followed by rug pulls afterward on ENZ:

 Demand wash with quick reclaim

-Another key variable to keep eye on is a strong wash of demand (with volume) followed by relatively quick reclaim.
-This is especially essential for Type 4 clearout and it will be present always for such a trap.
+Another key variable to keep an eye on is a strong wash of demand (with volume) followed by relatively quick reclaim.
+This is especially essential for Type 4 clearout, and it will always be present for such a trap.